 | 4:30-5:00 PM | End-of-day Slack update, plan tomorrow |

-Adapt this to your natural rhythm and team’s schedule.
+Adapt this schedule to your natural rhythm and team’s time zone.
 The key is protecting two deep work blocks per day and never skipping your shutdown ritual.
+For more on establishing productive routines, see core hours for remote teams.

 - Protect your internet.
 A $10 Ethernet cable and a practiced hotspot plan eliminate 90% of connection anxiety.